Pretty Christmas Mantel Ideas

 DIY Window Pane Mantel Display

-To curb holiday clutter, Bettina (oheverythinghandmade.com) went the simple route to decorate her holiday mantel.
+To curb holiday clutter, Bettina (oheverythinghandmade.com) went the simple route when decorating her mantel for Christmas.
 She gave an antique window frame new life by scraping off the old paint and gluing the broken joints and cracks.
 Next, she painted the frame using white chalk paint, let it dry, and finished by wrapping it with Christmas lights and propping it on the mantel along with some greenery and pinecones.

 "Believe" Christmas Mantel

-A mix of decorating aesthetics keeps Myra's (myblessedlife.net) Christmas mantel display engaging and interesting.
+A mix of decorating aesthetics keeps Myra's (myblessedlife.net) fireplace decorations for Christmas engaging and interesting.
 By using glam accessories, such as the sunburst mirror and silver candlesticks, alongside rustic greenery, burlap stockings, and vintage shutters, Myra maintained a balance between traditional and sophisticated.
 A store-bought "believe" sign becomes the focal point of the display when mirrored by symmetrical decorations.

 Red and Green Christmas Mantel